Termite Damage & Home Insurance: Why It's Not Covered

 • May be transferable to new owner

 A retreat-only bond covers inspections and retreatment but not structural repair costs.
-A repair bond extends that coverage to include new termite damage — and is worth the premium if you live in a high-risk area.
+A repair bond extends that coverage to include new termite damage, and is worth the premium if you live in a high-risk area.
+According to 2026 industry data, a standard retreat-only bond runs about $150 to $300 per year, while comprehensive repair warranties can average $300 to $500 annually with premium plans reaching $700 or more.

 A termite warranty is backed by the pest control company's own insurance policy and guarantees the outcome of a treatment.
-Some warranties include aggregate damage-repair caps of up to $1,000,000 for covered structural damage discovered during the warranty period.
+Some premium warranties include aggregate damage-repair caps ranging from $100,000 up to $500,000 or more for covered structural damage discovered during the warranty period.

 Home Warranties: Limited Help

 Most home warranty plans do not cover termite damage as a standard benefit.
-A small number of providers offer it as an add-on with strict limits — for example, one provider caps termite damage repairs at $1,000 aggregate and requires a clean inspection report showing no prior infestation.
+A small number of providers offer it as an add-on with strict limits.
+One provider caps termite damage repairs at $1,000 aggregate and requires a clean inspection report showing no prior infestation.
 This may help with minor repairs but won't cover major structural loss.
+If you're comparing coverage for other pest issues, learn more about rodent and wildlife damage coverage as well.

 Pros